Governance at Croydon College

 Are you a member of Croydon’s communities or do you have an interest in the educational and professional development of those that live and work in Croydon?

-Can you commit to occasional evening meetings in a stimulating decision-making environment with highly experienced professionals and businesspeople?
+Can you commit to a number of evening meetings in a stimulating decision-making environment with highly experienced professionals and businesspeople?

 The College’s Governing Body wishes to hear from those with suitable experience who are interested in becoming a Governor.
-You may want to contact the Clerk to the Governors to discuss further your suitability, or the commitments of being a Governor at Croydon College.
+You may want to contact Clare Mitchell, Clerk to the Governors (see contact details above) to discuss further your suitability, or the commitments of being a Governor at Croydon College.

 Applications can be submitted electronically or in writing, at the College address to the Clerk.